SudhanshuAgrawal27/arduino_target_finder_rl/README.md

 <p align="center"><img src="assets/system-diagram.png" width="720" alt="System diagram: host machine running the policy and simulator, connected over USB serial to an Arduino driving an LED matrix and reading an LDR"></p>

-The policy and the environment both live on a host machine in Python; the Arduino only drives the LED display and reports the LDR reading.
+The policy and the environment both live on a host machine in Python; the Arduino drives the LED display and reports the LDR reading.

 <p align="center"><img src="assets/board-demo.gif" width="360" alt="The panel mid-episode in a dark room: the boundary lit green around the current subgrid, the agent glowing white, and a dim red trail behind it"></p>